On the General Use of Our Blends

 On Whole Spices: Crush Them, Grind Them or Use Them Whole.

-Our spices are designed to be multi use.
-If roasted whole in oil our spices will get delicious and crunchy and depart their aroma and flavor into the oil and whatever is being cooked with them.
-That said be our guest and fully grind or bash away with a mortal and pestle for something in between.
-That said, with dry pan toasting or even adding to a non roasted dish it may be advisable to at least give them a tap tap with the back of ladle, heavy glass, or the flat of a blade to wake them up a bit.
+Our spices are designed to be multi-use.
+If roasted whole in oil, they become delicious and crunchy, releasing their aroma and flavor into the oil and whatever is being cooked with them.
+That said, be our guest—fully grind or bash away with a mortar and pestle for something in between.
+Dry pan toasting will give an aromatic candor, and if adding them to a non-roasted dish, it may be advisable to at least give them a tap-tap with the back of a ladle, a heavy glass, or the flat of a blade to wake them up a bit.

 Seasonings Vs. Salts